 While understanding the complexities of fairness is important, learning how to manage fairness in today’s workplace is a given.
 Without it, a business is less likely to survive.

-Building a culture based on fairness includes:
+Building a culture based on fairness, for greater workplace happiness, includes:

 • Checking in that all brains are aligned in the value and purpose of the work at hand.

 • Managing the process: It’s about monitoring contribution and deliberately and visibly rewarding progress and effort.

 • Leading by example.
 It’s about being seen to be fair in all interpersonal interactions big and small.
 Because it is our behaviour that reveals to others, how much value we ascribe to playing fair.
 Any sign of incongruence between what we say and what we do is a huge no-no.

 Get fairness right and you will have a loyal band of followers, forever.
 Get it wrong and you will never enjoy the trust, the relatedness or realise the full potential of a team, department or business.

 Fairness, along with empathy, trust and shared values is what contributes to high performance team thinking.